Eyezy Review 2024: Is It a Good Way to Monitor Your Kids?

 Eyezy Installation & Setup

-If you manage to get everything right and successfully connect your kid’s phone to Eyezy’s web-based dashboard, there are a ton of permissions you have to go through on your kid’s phone — and I wasn’t a massive fan of some of them.
+Then, there are a ton of permissions you have to go through on your kid’s phone, which is no surprise considering all parental control apps require this to work properly, but I wasn’t a massive fan of some of Eyezy’s.
 For example, Eyezy asks you to hide the app from your kid’s antivirus.
 While this is just a way to prevent antiviruses from picking up on Eyezy’s keylogger, I think any program asking you to hide it from an antivirus is questionable.

 Eyezy Installation & Setup

 Overall, installing Eyezy isn’t easy.
 Some features even require you to jailbreak or root your kid’s device, which I wouldn’t recommend any user do.
-If you’re a beginner user, you should check out easier-to-install parental control programs like Qustodio, Bark, or Norton Family.
+If you’re a beginner user, you should check out easier-to-install parental control programs like Qustodio.

 Eyezy App Installation & Setup (Kids Location Tracker App)